broadinstitute/martha/README.md

 build a docker image using your current working directory and current git branch name, and then deploy the resulting code to `broad-dsde-cromwell-dev`.
 There you can test out changes before submitting pull requests.
-`broad-dsde-cromwell-dev` is an environment administered by the DSP-Batch team, who previously worked primarily on Cromwell development and now also maintain Martha.
+`broad-dsde-cromwell-dev` is an environment administered by the DSP-Batch team, who previously worked primarily on Cromwell development and now also maintains Martha.

 * Deployments to the `dev` tier are triggered automatically whenever code is pushed/merged to the `dev` branch on github.